lcunild/QTM-350-Final-Project/README.md

 	git clone https://github.com/lcunild/QTM-350-Final-Project

 Once you have successfully cloned our repository you are ready to begin!
+Start by running the [Twitter_API_Data](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Twitter_API_Data.ipynb) notebook to collect the data, inputting whichever users you would like to collect data for.
+Then, follow the [Translate]() walkthrough to translate the tweets.
+Finally, run the [Regression](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Regression.ipynb) notebook to analyze your results!

 Note: if you have not used any of the packages in the Python notebooks before, you will need to run them in a new cell before you can continue with the code.
 To do this, simply run the command `!pip install packageName`, replacing packageName with the name of the package to import.
 For example, to install the `fuzzywuzzy` package, which we use to analyse the results in our experiment, you should run `! pip install fuzzywuzzy` before importing the packages needed to run the code in the notebook.